 Danielle Sunberg is an advisor to DecentraNet.
 She founded her company, Follow Our Leap, LLC, which provides corporate wellness services to executive teams and startups.
 Prior to making her leap to entrepreneurship, Danielle worked as a corporate attorney in Washington, D.C. where she won a $6 Billion trial in 2017.
 Desiring experience in-house, she transitioned to run operations as COO for a SaaS startup.
 Now running her company, Danielle takes a holistic approach to cultivating extraordinary leaders and companies by leveraging her depth of experience in the corporate sector with her mastery of energy systems and flow.
 Empowered as a Usui Reiki Master, Danielle brings empathy, collaboration, and conscious communication to the corporate sector.

-Simeon Schnapper is a blockchain and impact entrepreneur and investor who has led several successful teams at the forefront of trending new industries.
+Simeon Schnapper is an advisor to DecentraNet.
+He a blockchain and impact entrepreneur and investor who has led several successful teams at the forefront of trending new industries.
 He founded Youtopia an engagement and gamification platform and winner of the 4th Annual Digital Media Learning Competition supported by the John D. and Catherine T. MacArthur Foundation and the Bill and Melinda Gates Foundation.

 As trustee and president of the Hinman Foundation, a nonprofit focused on making grants to community based organizations he formulated the vision and led all efforts on the ground in Tibet, Nepal, Myanmar, India, Mongolia and Bhutan and also oversaw grants to the Multidisciplinary Association for Psychedelic Studies (MAPS).
 As the founder of a multi-national trading and manufacturing company he led sustainability and innovation from Shanghai for 7 years where they shipped some of the world’s first bioplastic products to the largest retailers in the world.
 He produced, directed, wrote, and starred in DOT, a feature length critically acclaimed comedy on Showtime and multi-festival award winning darling.
 He founded the world’s first Visionary Art Gallery and Medical Marijuana Dispensary praised as a paradigm shift at the very beginning of the end of prohibition as featured in the Wall Street Journal and Rolling Stone.